- About Us

 The last touch attribution is also referred to as “the lead creation attribution”, “last-click attribution” or “converting point” because it gives all the credits to the last interaction the business had with a customer before conversion.
 It’s the default method for big platforms like Google Analytics.

-For instance, if a prospect visited your blog post and decided to call your company contact for booking or order, the blog post becomes their “last touch” before creating the lead.
+For instance, if a prospect visited your blog post and decided to contact your company for a booking or order, the blog post becomes their “last touch” before creating the lead.

 The multi-touch attribution model gives you a better sense of how traffic sources, acquisition paths, and acquisition channels are working, and it allows you to view multiple touchpoints at once.
 An example of a multi-touch model is a 50/50 credit split between the first touchpoint and lead creation touchpoint.
 Some other examples of multi-touch models include linear model, time decay, position-based, or custom rule-based models.